RhysLees/laravel-installer-plus/README.md

 - The commands are executed in the order you specify.
 - You can execute commands with composer and npm.

+> NOTE: If you wish to run sudo commands you will be prompted for your password at each command step i.e pre-install, post-install, pre-package, post-package.

 ### Commands Example
 ```json
 "commands": {